-PRIMARY MODE OF RESEARCH PLACEMENT PARTICIPATION (circle one option and describe):
+PRIMARY MODE OF RESEARCH PLACEMENT PARTICIPATION:

-X IN PERSON REMOTE (ONLINE) HYBRID/FLEXIBLE
+X IN PERSON \\\\REMOTE (ONLINE) \\\\HYBRID/FLEXIBLE

-Please describe: Research placement will involve in-person data collection (including evenings and weekends) and in-person (lab-based research).
+Research placement will involve in-person data collection (including evenings and weekends) and inperson (lab-based research).
 8-10 hrs weekly must be completed in the laboratory.
 All meetings with PI and other students will be in person in the lab.